-There are 33 mentions of "satan" in the New Testament, so I do not have the space here to comment on each one.
-In his open letter to the Ephesian church, Paul of Tarsus described satan as "the ruler of the power of the air, the spirit that is now at work among those who are disobedient" (Eph.
+There are 33 mentions of "Satan" in the New Testament, so I do not have space here to comment on each one.
+In his open letter to the Ephesian church, Paul of Tarsus described Satan as "the ruler of the power of the air, the spirit that is now at work among those who are disobedient" (Eph.
 2:2).
 This is a delineation of his limited abilities and area of operation.
-What this verse does not mean is that satan occupies the world as if he was some pantheistic force which alone controls our environment.
+What this verse does not mean is that Satan occupies the world as if he was some pantheistic force which alone controls our environment.
 Again, too many churchgoers add this meaning to the text.
-God did not surrender his power over nature and creation to satan.
-What Paul is saying is that human free will allows satan to deceive the world through propaganda, "alternative facts," and other false messages.
-We give satan that power; God does not (cf. Eph.
+God did not surrender his power over nature and creation to Satan.
+What Paul is saying is that human free will allows Satan to deceive the world through propaganda, "alternative facts," and other false messages.
+We give Satan that power; God does not (Eph.
 2:1-3).
-If we read this verse with common sense, we realize that our prayers would never rise to God if satan single-handedly controlled the air unopposed.
-It is our sin which fills the airwaves when we speak evil against God and toward each other.
-Throughout the New Testament, satan exists to tempt us to do wicked things, but Paul makes it clear that human beings are the "inventors of evil" (cf. Rom.
+If we read this verse with common sense, we realize that our prayers would never rise to God if Satan single-handedly controlled the air unopposed.
+It is our sin that fills the airwaves when we speak evil against God and toward each other.
+Throughout the New Testament, Satan exists to tempt us to do wicked things, but Paul makes it clear that human beings are the "inventors of evil" (Rom.
 1:30).
-Let me be quite clear: you are responsible for the evil choices you make; satan did not make you do a damn thing! (pun intended).
+Let me be quite clear: You are responsible for the evil choices you make; Satan did not make you do a damn thing! (pun intended).

-When satan tempted Jesus in the wilderness, this was to show us that we can also resist him by quoting God's promises in scripture (Matt.
+When Satan tempted Jesus in the wilderness, this was to show us that we can also resist him by quoting God's promises in scripture (Matt.
 4:9-11; Mark 1:12-14).
-As part of the common mythology, way too many Christians believe "angel of light" and "roaring lion" are actual titles for satan.
+As part of the common mythology, way too many Christians believe "angel of light" and "roaring lion" are actual titles for Satan.
 They are not!
 Again, let us be thinking adults with reading comprehension skills.
-Paul and Simon Peter used similes — you know, the comparisons with "like" and "as."
-Please stop believing these are literal titles for satan; they are not.
+Paul and Simon Peter used similes—you know, the comparisons with "like" and "as."
+Please stop believing these are literal titles for Satan; they are not.
 In the original Greek, there is no concept of angel as we view it through the lens of Western art tradition as silly little cupids with wings.
-The word aggelos (G32; pronounced "AHN-yell-ohs") was the generic word for "messenger" with a heavy political connotation.
+The word aggelos (G32; pronounced "AHN-yell-ohs") was the generic word for "messenger" with a substantially political overtone.
 An "angel" was an emissary or representative from a king or an emperor.
-However, even John the Baptizer had his own "angels" — yes, the Greek word in this verse is aggelos (cf. Luke 7:24).
-So, Paul's warning about satan being an "angel of light" is simply this: the devil (Greek: diabolos; G1228, "accuser" or "slanderer") may sound like he is giving us a message from God, but it is a lie.
-The work of satan is to accuse us before all of the heavenly council so we may follow him into the netherworld at world's end.
-The "roaring lion" simile is meant to be a warning of satan's ability to inspire fear, but keep in mind that the lion is just an animal which may be hunted and killed.
-Though satan may pretend to be a royal lion, Jesus is alone the Lion of Judah who rules over the entire world (cf. Rev. 5:5).
+However, even John the Baptizer had angels—yes, the Greek word for "messengers" at Luke 7:24 is aggelos.
+So, Paul's warning about Satan being an "angel of light" is just this: The devil (Greek: diabolos; G1228, "accuser" or "slanderer") may sound like he is giving us a message from God, but it is a lie.
+The work of Satan is to accuse us before all of the heavenly council so we may follow him to the netherworld at the world's end.
+The "roaring lion" simile is meant to be a warning of Satan's ability to inspire fear, but keep in mind that the lion is just an animal that may be hunted and killed.
+Though Satan may pretend to be a royal lion, Jesus is alone the Lion of Judah who rules over the entire world (Rev. 5:5).

-Blessed are you, LORD our God, King of the universe, whose blessed Son was led by the Spirit to be tempted by Satan; come quickly to help us who are assaulted by many temptations; and, as you know the weaknesses of each of us, let each one find you mighty to save; through Jesus your Son our Lord, who lives and reigns with you and the Holy Spirit, one God, now and forever.
+Blessed are you, LORD our God, King of the universe, whose blessed Son was led by the Spirit to be tempted by Satan: Come quickly to help us who are assaulted by many temptations, and, as you know the weaknesses of each of us, let each one find you mighty to save; through Jesus the Messiah our Lord, who lives and reigns with you and the Holy Spirit, one God, now and forever.
 Amen.

 Alighieri, Dante.
 Divine Comedy, vol. 1, canto XXXIV.
 Trans.
 Henry Wadsworth Longfellow.
 Boston: Ticknor & Fields, 1867.